brianotoole/styleguide_boilerplate/README.md

 ## Overview

-This repo servers as the boilerplate for web projects involving an online brand styleguide / identity.
+This repo can serve as a boilerplate for client projects that need an online brand styleguide to keep front-end assets insync.

 ## Getting Started